Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 Regardless of the company size, niche, or basically any other factor, no brand is untouchable when it comes to crises.
 But, you can easily mitigate a crisis or completely prevent one by turning on real-time alerts.

 You’ll get notified the moment a mention of your brand appears online.
 Hence, you can stay on top of things and be proactive.
-If your brand is being mentioned more than usual, a Spike alert will automatically come your way.

 As a result, if you identify an issue as it emerges, you can easily react in a way that is informed, effective, and extremely quick.
 The speed of your response is what can make or break your brand during a crisis.
 Why not make it as swift as possible?